-The detail in this is hand chart immense and you can tell an enormous amount of time has gone into developing this to ensure that you are very difficult to play against when employing this strategy.
+The detail in this is hand chart immense and you can tell an enormous amount of time has gone into developing this to ensure that you are very difficult to play against.
 The discussion of how you can adjust this strategy to your opponent’s tendencies are also very welcome and useful.

-Importantly Bencb points you that you should not be afraid to play in a very exploitable manner – you will likely never play with this particular opponent again, and likely never when the same amount of money is on the line as when heads up on the final table.
+Importantly Bencb points you that you should not be afraid to play in a very exploitable manner when you arrive at the heads up battle – you will likely never play with this particular opponent again, and even more unlikely when the same amount of money is on the line.

 High Stakes Reviews